itprojects/MasVisGtk/README.md

 - **🔊 Loudness War:** Many modern releases are over-compressed to sound "louder" but sacrifice audio quality
 - **💿 Remastering:** Use DR analysis to compare different versions/remasters of the same album

-**💡 Pro Tip:** Use MasVisGtk to compare different versions of your favorite albums and choose the best-sounding masters for your collection!
+**💡 Pro Tip:** Use MasVisGtk to compare different versions of your favourite albums and choose the best-sounding masters for your collection!

 ---